javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 alert( visitsCountMap.get(john) ); // 123
 ```

 Using objects as keys is one of most notable and important `Map` features.
-For string keys, `Object` can be fine, but it would be difficult to replace the `Map` with a regular `Object` in the example above.
+For string keys, `Object` can be fine, but not for object keys.

 Let's try: